avriiil/portfolio/0_FINAL_CAPSTONE_Identifying_Politiical_Misinformation/README.md

 - tweets published between February 15, 2010 and January 22, 2020 (most tweets in 2018 and 2019)

 Looking at the distribution of tweets, followers, and followings across users (in the complete 36M dataset), we notice some extremely skewed patterns, for example:
-- # Followers per user: ranging from 0 to 1.2 million, with a median of 100.
+- Number of followers per user: ranging from 0 to 1.2 million, with a median of 100.
-- # Following per user: ranging from 0 to 877k, with a median of 228.
+- Number of following per user: ranging from 0 to 877k, with a median of 228.
 - Top 1% most-followed users produced almost half of the 35M tweets
 - Tweets per user: ranging from 1–1.4 million (~4.2% of the whole dataset) — median: 203